 The schedule for the citizen-led Redistricting Advisory Committee was recently streamlined to mitigate the impacts from new legislation passed by the Texas Legislature.
 This unfunded mandate goes into effect Sept.
 1 and has the unintended consequence of requiring a special election that could result in a complete turnover of City Council.
 The new law creates additional expenses for local taxpayers, disrupts continuity of government and is inconsistent with the City Charter, a document recommended by a citizen task force and approved by local voters.
 The city of Sugar Land has been partnering with its local legislative delegation to update the new law's unintended consequences, but we recognize this process takes time, so the streamlined redistricting process has been adjusted to ensure its completion by Sept.
 1.

-The annexation of Greatwood and New Territory increased the City's population, requiring the City's four single member City Council districts to be adjusted.
-Single member Council districts must be of substantially equal population with a maximum deviation no greater than 10 percent between the most populated and least populated council member district.
+The 2020 census showed an increase in the City's population, requiring the City's four single member City Council districts to be adjusted.
+Single member Council districts must be of substantially equal population with a maximum deviation no greater than 1O percent between the most populated and least populated councilmember district.